dh1tw/dh1tw.de/content/post/2012-09-22-a-simple-broadband-ruthroff4-1-balun.md

 thumbnailImagePosition: "left"
 ---

-During the summer break it became quite here on my blog.
+During the summer break, it became quiet here on my blog.
 While Instead of chilling at the beach, I spend a lot of time on new Hardware and Software projects.
 Most of them are done, and now it's time to document them.
-In this blogpost I want to share the construction of a versatile 4:1 Balun.
-In combination with ladder line and an automatic Antenna tuner you can use any dipol on almost all frequencies.
+In this blog post, I want to share the construction of a versatile 4:1 Balun.
+In combination with a ladder line and an automatic Antenna tuner, you can use any dipole on almost all frequencies.

 <!--more-->

 ## Why do you need a Balun?

-Depending on the length of your dipol, the impedances at the feedpoint can get quite high.
+Depending on the length of your dipole, the impedances at the feed point can get quite high.
 Built-in Automatic Tuners usually cover only impedances between 20-200Ohm.
 With the 4:1 Balun, we transform the high impedances down into the range of the automatic tuner.

 ## Design